AfrozSaqlain/Papr/README.md

   <img src="assets/papr.gif" alt="Demo" width="900">
 </p>

 **Papr** is a fast, keyboard-first terminal workspace for academic research written in Rust.
-It unifies arXiv paper discovery, local library organization, reading, note-taking, and LaTeX manuscript compilation into a single, cohesive terminal interface.
+It unifies arXiv paper discovery, local library organization, reading, note-taking, automatic author-based paper organization, and LaTeX manuscript compilation into a single, cohesive terminal interface.

 By merging online arXiv discovery with local file organization, Papr provides a distraction-free, keyboard-driven environment designed for focused academic research.
 The application is built using Ratatui, Tokio, Reqwest, and SQLite, delivering a lightweight, offline-capable utility that operates entirely under your control.